KVict/KVict.github.io/README.md

 ### My Projects

-Passioned by the applications of **GANs and VAEs  for image translation and synthesis** I've also participated in the different (non deep learning) projects to get a deep understanding of basic image processing.
+Passioned by **computer vision** and the applications of **GANs and VAEs  for image translation and synthesis** I've also participated in the different (non deep learning) projects to get a deep understanding of basic image processing.
 More than that, I have a strong background in math and I've been doing research on methods of global optimization for multi-dimensional functions for several years.

+The list of my projects is below :